OgieBen/OkayDocs/README.md

 ## Authentication (Authorization) Callback

- The Server sends this JSON payload when an Authorization/Authentication response from Okay mobile application is received.
+ Okay sends this JSON body when a transaction response from Okay mobile application is received.

  ```JSON
   {